-Heat the olive oil over medium-high heat in a 4 or 5 qt caldero (or heavy bottom dutch oven).When the oil begins to shimmer, add the seasoned pork chunks to the pot.
+Heat the olive oil over medium-high heat in a 5-quart caldero (or heavy bottom dutch oven).When the oil begins to shimmer, add the seasoned pork chunks to the pot.
 Quickly brown the pork stirring frequently with a large spoon.
-Cook the pork for 3-4 minutes, or just until it begins to grow dark.
+Cook the pork for 3-4 minutes, or just until it begins to brown.

-Stir the rinsed rice into the pot with the meat and sauté the grains of rice in the fat rendered from the pork and the olive oil for about 3 minutes.
-Toss, then toasting the grains in the fat for 3-4 minutes over medium-high heat, or until the grains of rice look glossy.
+Stir the rinsed rice into the pot with the meat and sauté the grains of rice in the fat rendered from the pork and the olive oil.
+Toss the rice frequently as it toasts, and sauté for 2-3 minutes over medium-high heat, or until the grains of rice look glossy.

-Add the sofrito to the mix.
-Sauté the sofrito for 2 minutes at the same temperature.
-(If you're using frozen sofrito, don't worry if it's not thawed completely at the end of this cooking time, it will continue to thaw as the rice cooks)
+Add the sofrito to the pot.
+Sauté the sofrito for 2 minutes making sure to scrape the bottom of the caldero to keep the rice from sticking too much.
+(If you're using frozen sofrito, don't worry if it's not thawed completely at the end of this cooking time, it will continue to thaw as the rice cooks).

 If the rice is beginning to stick or burn on the bottom of the pan, lower the heat to medium.
-Add the tomato sauce and the remaining spice blend to the pot.
-Stir to make sure the rice in the spices and tomato sauce completely.
+Add the tomato sauce, the remaining spice blend, the water and reserved liquid from the gandules to the pot.
+Stir to make sure the rice and liquids are combined well.

-Add the water and the reserved liquid from the can of gandules, followed by the olives, capers, and chicken base.
-Stir everything well to incorporate it into the rice mixture.Finally, stir in the drained gandules and bring the water in the pot up to a boil.
+Lastly, add the olives, capers, chicken base, and the drained gandules.
+Stir everything well to incorporate it into the rice mixture.Finally, bring the water in the pot up to a boil.